TheEconomist/covid-19-excess-deaths-tracker/README.md

 | `covid_deaths`    | CDC / USA Facts / NYC Health      | NYC toll includes "probable" deaths from covid-19                 |
 | `expected_deaths` | *The Economist*                   | Weekly average, based on 2015-19                                  |

-## Scripts and output data

-Our tracker uses two different R scripts to calculate excess deaths in each country:

-* [`cleaning_script.R`](scripts/cleaning_script.R): this imports raw data from various sources, and exports a weekly or monthly historical time series of `total_deaths` and `covid_deaths` going back to 2015 (or the earliest available year).
-If the source for total deaths has also specified a value for `expected_deaths`, that is included too.
-We remove any weeks or months in which the data might be incomplete.
-The files are exported to [`/output-data/historical-deaths/`](output-data/historical-deaths).

-* [`excess_deaths_script.R`](scripts/excess_deaths_script.R): this imports the time series files from [`/output-data/historical-deaths/`](output-data/historical-deaths), and calculates the weekly or monthly `expected_deaths` for each country.
-We then use that baseline to calculate `excess_deaths`, and export the files to [`/output-data/excess-deaths/`](output-data/excess-deaths).

-There's also an additional script that summarises the data for some graphics in the article:

-* [`interactive_script.R`](scripts/interactive_script.R): this imports the files for excess deaths for a list of countries and creates the data for the small multiple chart and the table featured in the article.
-The files are exported to [`/output-data/interactive/`](output-data/interactive).

 ## Licence

 This software is published by [*The Economist*](https://www.economist.com) under the [MIT licence](https://opensource.org/licenses/MIT).
 The data generated by *The Economist* are available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).